Validators/Polkadot-Clustered-Nodes/README.md

 If you want to setup your own polkadot nodes we hereby give you some inspiration with a description of our own infrastructure in combination with a couple of automated scripts that makes it easier to get started.

-Please see the `Scripts` folder in this repository.
+The automated scripts are in the `Scripts` folder in this repository.

+Instead of running your own Polkadot node, you are welcome to use Validators public node: https://github.com/Validators/Polkadot-Public-Node-API-Documentation#polkadot-public-nodes

 ## Infrastructure backup and recovery mechanism - take one